saravanak/labs/diary/blog/2023-11-28-aws-does-it.md

 I guess we will be over provisioning all along.

-Also AWS seems to be a data-sink with all the CloudWatch|Trail|XRay requirement, we'd end up paying more for observability and 'working-in' the platform than for the features themselves.
+Also AWS seems to be a data-sink with all the CloudWatch|Trail|XRay requirement, we'd end up paying more for the ability to observe and 'working-in' the platform than for the features themselves.
 Also this is OPEX, so on a longer run, does this mean this will eat over the CAPEX?

 If you want more fun, you'd have enough to worry about vendor lock-in.
 See for example the cost comparison at NeoCities [^1]